AKloc/BookNotes/Permanent Record.md

 **Personal Bottom Line**
 - x/10
 - I could relate a lot to how Snowden described how he got into computers in the first place.
-Good pacing through his story, something I was surprised to see people complaining about on Ama
+Good pacing through his story, something I was surprised to see people complaining about on Amazon reviews.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI5NzcwNDI3MiwxMDMxNjI5NzEzLC0xND
+eyJoaXN0b3J5IjpbOTY0ODAzNzY2LDEwMzE2Mjk3MTMsLTE0Mj
-IxODY4NzQxLDc1NDY4MDI4XX0=
+E4Njg3NDEsNzU0NjgwMjhdfQ==
 -->